This summary of age discrimination law in Belgium has been prepared by Claeys & Engels, the Ius Laboris member for Belgium: www.claeysengels.be.

 He was granted moral damages of €12,500 because of the dismissal.

 The facts in this case predated the Anti-Discrimination Act and the date for the implementation of EU Directive 2000/78.
 However, the Labour Tribunal declared that according to Belgian law, age discrimination was prohibited based on an interpretation of Belgian legislation in line with Directive 2000/78.

 The Labour Tribunal accepted that a referee should have an adequate professional condition but this can be tested objectively.
 The use of an age limit is unnecessarily discriminatory and does not have a legitimate objective that can be reasonably and objectively justified.

-In appeal, the Labour Court confirmed that the age limit of 45 years was discriminating, since there were other ways to test objectively the condition of a referee.
+On appeal, the Labour Court confirmed that the age limit of 45 years was discriminatory, since there were other ways to test objectively the condition of a referee.
 However, contrary to the Labour Tribunal, the Court held that the Framework Directive had no horizontal direct effect.
-A dismissal based on age therefore could not qualify as abuse of rights.
+A dismissal based on age could not qualify as abuse of rights.